 Avoid installing high bright lights.

 Keeping your tank in complete darkness is also not good for your fish.
-Also, if your tanks have plants, for sure, they need light for photosynthesis.
+Also, if your tanks have plants, for sure, they need light for photosynthesis. too bright light can cause sleep deprivation.

 If your tank is too cold, your fish may not get proper sleep.
 Also, they will get ill within a short time.
 So, introducing a proper heating mechanism to the tank will be helpful for your wish to rest well.